 The good news is you do not have to restrict your inheritance planning to making a will.
 There are a variety of inheritance planning tools you can use to transfer assets outside of probate, reduce estate taxes, determine who manages the money in an inheritance, and provide a more controlled and meaningful gift to minor children.

 Parman & Easterday can provide invaluable help with the inheritance planning process and make certain you have selected the right legal tools to accomplish your goals.
 To find out more about how our legal team can help with controlling your legacy and providing for your heirs, join us for a free seminar.
-You can also call us today at our Oklahoma City location (405) 703-9987 or our Overland Park office (913) 385-9400 or contact us online to get personalized and knowledgeable legal advice specific to your inheritance planning needs.
+You can also call us today at our Oklahoma City location (405) 703-9987 or contact us online to get personalized and knowledgeable legal advice specific to your inheritance planning needs.